How to Remove Wood Stain

 How Much Citristrip Do I Need?

 I used about half of a 1/2 gallon size of Citristrip stripping gel for these legs.
 Obviously, if you have a lot more to remove, you’ll want more stripper.
+For a small 3 drawer dresser, I have used about 1 and a half 1/2 gallons of Citristrip stripping gel.

 What Happens if Citristrip is Left on Too Long?

+Honestly, the only thing I have really noticed is that the stripper just dries out.
+You can use a putty knife to remove the dried out Citristrip.
 If you’re lucky, you’ll remove the stain with the dried Citristrip.
 If not, just brush more Citristrip on the entire area you were working on and repeat the above steps.

 I really don’t recommend letting it sit too long, but it shouldn’t be the end of the world if you do let it sit too long. 🙂

-How to Restain Wood Without Removing the Stain
+How to Restain over Stain

 If you don’t want to go through this whole process, you might be able to get away with using a gel stain instead.
 Gel stain sits on top of old stain finishes, so you can leave your old finish on there.